mozaika228/tasquemanager/README.md

 * **Frontend** - standalone React SPA communicating with the backend over HTTP

 ```
-PostgreSQL  →  Spring Boot (REST API)  →  React SPA (Vite / Browser)
+PostgreSQL -> Spring Boot (REST API) -> React SPA (Vite / Browser)
 ```

-The frontend is **not embedded** into the backend by default and can be deployed separately (e.g. Nginx, CDN, Vercel).
+The frontend is not embedded into the backend by default and can be deployed separately (e.g. Nginx, CDN, Vercel).
 This design enables independent development, deployment, and scaling of each layer.

 ---